Exabyte-io/documentation/docs/accounts/ui/preferences/ssh.md

 ### Animation

-After having been added, the same new key entry created in the previous step is now deleted from the list:
+After having been added, the same new key entry created in the previous step is now deleted from the list.

 <img data-gifffer="/images/delete-key.gif" />